ViacomCBS beats quarterly revenue estimates on streaming, advertising boost

-The company has 36 million global streaming subscribers after adding 6 million in the quarter.
-Streaming revenue rose 65% year on year.
+The company has 36 million global streaming subscribers after adding 6 million in the first quarter.
+Streaming revenue rose 65% year-on-year.

+“We’re clearly seeing the benefit of putting the full power of ViacomCBS behind Paramount+,” said ViacomCBS President and Chief Executive Officer Bob Bakish on an earnings call on Thursday.

-Advertising revenue jumped 21% to $2.68 billion, driven by CBS’ broadcasts of Super Bowl LV and NCAA Tournament games.
+Advertising revenue jumped 21% to $2.68 billion, driven by CBS’ broadcasts of Super Bowl LV and NCAA basketball tournament games.

-Affiliate fees, which are those collected from cable, satellite and online distributors, gained 5% to $2.08 billion.
+The company said it expects “strong double-digit advertising growth” in the second quarter.

+It plans to use the $2.7 billion in cash it raised in March to develop more original series and movies, especially for streaming; accelerate international launches; pursue incremental streaming sports rights, and reduce the amount of content it licenses to third-party streamers, preserving more of that content for its own streaming services.

+The bulk of that investment will happen over many years, the company said Thursday.
+It expects streaming content spending for 2021 to more than double from 2020.

-Revenue rose 14% to $7.41 billion in the quarter ended March 31, beating estimates of $7.31 billion, IBES data from Refinitiv showed.
+Revenue rose 14% to $7.41 billion in the quarter, beating estimates of $7.31 billion, IBES data from Refinitiv showed.

 Net earnings attributable rose to $899 million, or $1.42 per share, from $501 million, or 81 cents per share, a year earlier.